openframeworks/ofBook/chapters/OOPs!/chapter.md

 Object Oriented Programming (OOP) is a programming paradigm based on the use of objects and their interactions.
 A recurring analogy is to see a "class" as a cookie cutter that can create many cookies, the "objects".
 Some terms and definitions used within OOP are listed below:

-- A class defines the characteristics of a thing - the object - and its behaviors; it defines not only its properties and attributes but also what it can do.
+- A class defines the characteristics of a thing - the object - and its behaviours; it defines not only its properties and attributes but also what it can do.

 - An object is an instance of a class.